opdavies/ansible-role-sculpin/README.md

 ## Role Variables

-    sculpin_version: latest
+Available variables are listed below, along with default values (see defaults/main.yml):

-    sculpin_version: 2.0.0
+    sculpin_version: master

-The version of Sculpin to be installed.
-This can either be `latest` or a version number such as `2.0.0`.
+The version of Sculpin to be installed. (examples: `master` for the latest development code, or a release tag such as `v2.0.0`).

+    sculpin_install_path: /usr/local/share/sculpin

+The location of the entire Sculpin installation (includes all the supporting files, as well as the Sculpin executable file.

     sculpin_path: /usr/bin/sculpin